alex-rosen-os/wordRefresh/README.md

-# fakeUser
-A Fake User Generator App.
+A word Generator App.

 - currently an ongoing freestyle project
 - using json server as a database
-- using faker.js to generate fake user data
+- using faker.js to generate word data